-The Mechanical Engineering Masters Degree Program requires only the choice of a mechanical engineering depth area and the satisfaction of the broad requirements of the Mechanical Engineering Department.
-Frequently selected by students from among the many depth areas the Design Group offers are: design methodology, smart product design, robotics, structural strength or control systems.
+The Mechanical Engineering Master's Degree Program requires only the choice of a Mechanical Engineering depth area and the satisfaction of the broad requirements of the Mechanical Engineering Department.
+Students can select from Design Group depth areas including design methodology, smart product design, robotics, structural strength and control systems.

-The Design Program (formerly known as the Product Design Program) dates from 1958 when it was started by Professor Robert McKim.
+The Design Program (formerly known as the Product Design Program) dates from 1958, when it was started by Professor Robert McKim.
 It is a program offered jointly with the Art Department and has graduated over 250 graduate students and many more undergraduates.
 The Design Program concerns itself with conceiving and designing products for the benefit of society.
 This process requires resolution of constraints arising from technical, aesthetic, human and business concerns.
-A product designer uses his or her creativity, imagination and technical knowledge to satisfy these requirements and create products to satisfy human needs.
+Product designers use their creativity, imagination and technical knowledge to satisfy these requirements and create products to satisfy human needs.

 The Design Group's philosophy combines an emphasis on creativity, technology and design methodology with a concern for human values and the needs of society.
 The group's varied interests are reflected in the following areas of teaching and research:

 |biofluid dynamics||engineering creativity||human-machine interfaces||organizational innovation|

 |computer-aided design||engineering education||kinematics||product design|

 |controls||experimental mechanics & stress analysis||life-cycle engineering||rapid prototyping|

 |design for manufacturability & quality||haptics||medical devices||robust design optimization|